dylanhogg/awesome-python/README.md

 ⭐ 9,990

 6. <a href="https://github.com/jazzband/pip-tools">jazzband/</a><b><a href="https://github.com/jazzband/pip-tools">pip-tools</a></b>
-A set of tools to keep your pinned Python dependencies fresh.
+A set of tools to keep your pinned Python dependencies fresh (pip-compile + pip-sync)
 🔗 [pip-tools.rtfd.io](https://pip-tools.rtfd.io)
 ⭐ 7,358